HMS Horatio (1807): Later action during the Napoleonic Wars

+In April 1814, the ship was assigned to lead convoys to North America, departing Portsmouth dockyard, via Cork, along with 54 merchant ships to Newfoundland.
 On 19 May 1814, Horatio arrived in Barbados from Bermuda along with a squadron of seven other British warships.
-On 2 June, it was in Halifax, Nova Scotia, having reportedly arrived from Cork and Newfoundland.
+On 2 June, it was in Halifax, Nova Scotia.
 The ship's voyages in the period from 12 August 1814 to 10 January 1816 are known in some detail due to the discovery of the illustrated logbook of midshipman John Smith Gould.
 During this period Horatio travelled to and painted Funchal, Madeira, the Ascension Islands, St. Helena, the Cape of Good Hope, Madras, Malacca, Singapore, Manilla, Macao, Ansons Bay and Rio de Janeiro.
 The log contains watercolours of icebergs that Gould called "ice islands" and pre- and post-eruption views of a volcano.

 Later service

 Drawing of the iron mast step (support) fitted to former frigates Horatio and Eurotas as part of their conversion to steam-powered guard-ships in 1845–46.

 The ship spent 1816 in the East Indies, with calls at ports in India and China.
 At the end of 1816, Horatio was ordered home, and paid off at the beginning of 1817.
 The following year, the ship remained out of commission at Deptford.

 Horatio underwent major repairs at Deptford Dockyard between 1817 and 1819, under the direction of the yard's master shipwright, William Stone.
 Many frames were replaced with new timber or reused timbers taken from other ships.

 In late 1845 and early 1846, plans were drawn up to convert Horatio and to become steam-powered screw-driven guard ships.
 Some sources suggest that the actual conversion work was performed at Chatham Dockyard in 1850, with Horatio being the first screw-driven frigate launched from that yard.
 After its conversion Horatio was posted to Sheerness.